Internet Basics – The WWW – Can your company benefit from it?

 The main advantage of eMail, compared with fax, is cost.
-Before connecting to your ISP you can prepare and type a large number of eMail messages to many different people.
-When you are ready, you connect to your ISP and in a few seconds all the messages will be sent (and any mail waiting for you collected) with one local call even if those messages are going to international destinations.
-For example, ten faxes sent to international destinations could cost you $10 - $30, while ten eMails will cost you 25c (plus ISP charges – see costs section below)
+You can prepare and type a large number of eMail messages to many different people and in a few seconds all the messages will be sent to local and international destinations all for a few cents .
+For example, ten faxes sent to international destinations could cost you $10 - $30, while ten eMails will cost you less than a few cents.

 How can my company use the Internet?